skamradt/SVGIconViewer/README.md

 Because the program makes heavy use of multi-line string constants, the project requires Delphi 12.0 or better to build.

 ## Release History

+September 19, 2024 - 1.2
+* Replaced toolbar panels with TControlLists for a better UI experience.
+* Removed duplicate solid filled icons from the tabler-icons alternate strokes collections.
+* Removed reference to the spring library.
+It is no longer used to reduce dependencies.
+* Added count of icons at startup.
+This count does not include icons in the user specified folder.
+* Added the bootstrap icon library

 September 18, 2024 - 1.1
 * Added ability to specify an additional user directory containing SVG files that will be loaded into the library collections for viewing and exporting.